 - 1–2 tbsp orange zest

 - Drain and rinse the chickpeas and set aside.

 - Whisk the arrowroot starch and water together and set aside.

-- To a saute pan, add the orange juice, maple syrup, tamari, and ginger and whisk together over low heat.
+- Add the orange juice, maple syrup, tamari, hot sauce, rice vinegar and ginger and whisk together over low heat.

 - Serve immediately with rice, quinoa, and steamed veggies.